<< Morton's Fork Bad Fit Deals A Simple Example >>

 A 6 contract is doomed if the defense takes its club ace and eventual heart trick.

-6 does not make on a diamond lead because North can set of his clubs, but cannot draw trumps and preserve an entry to run them.
+6 does not make on a diamond lead because North can set up his clubs, but cannot draw trumps and preserve an entry to run them.

 The only slam to make here is 6 .

 If the defense leads a diamond, it seems like they still prevail.
-North solves the problem, however, by ruffing one diamond, which strips East of his last diamond.
+North solves the problem, however, by ruffing one diamond with the club king, which strips East of his last diamond and unblocks the club suit.

 Declarer crosses to North with a spade and leads top clubs until East takes his ace, leading to this: